-Got in to quite a debate recently on the merits (or otherwise) of using a strap on a ukulele - and it got me thinking.
+Recently I found myself in quite a debate on the merits (or otherwise) of using a strap on a ukulele - and it got me thinking.
+Why is there such an issue with using a ukulele strap?

-It became clear to me that there are a few people out there that actively resent the idea of using a strap (and are willing to tell others NOT to use one).
+It became clear to me that there are a few people out there that actively resent the idea of using a ukulele strap (and are MORE THAN willing to tell others NOT to use one).
 I find that odd myself, but there you go.
-There are no 'rules' when it comes to straps despite what some may think.
+There are no 'rules' when it comes to straps on ukes despite what some may think.

 I have been told that the ukulele is 'not intended to have a strap' - something I very much disagree with - the ukulele is just a musical instrument and it is permissible for it to take on new developments and features.
 Sure, the earliest ukes were not played with straps, but if we take that logic, developments like electric ukuleles would equally become invalid.
 And that is just crazy - adding a strap button, or adding a pickup doesn't stop the instrument being a ukulele.
 Let's look at the guitar world, and the earliest spanish guitars - they did not employ straps and many spanish style players today still do not use them.
 Does that make the use of a studded leather strap on a Gisbon Les Paul invalid?
 In fact, the traditional guitar is played sitting down - so what is all this standing up nonsense anyway?
 You get my point...